Hierarchical Multistage Gaussian Signaling Games in Noncooperative Communication and Control Systems: Optimality of Linear Sender Signaling Rules

 The following theorem says that for {\em any} solution of \eqref{eq:upp}, say $S_1^*,\ldots,S_n^*$, there exist certain deterministic matrices $\B_k \in \mathbb{R}^{p\times p}$ for $k=1,\ldots,n$, such that the memoryless linear disclosure policies

-result in the posterior covariance matrices $\H_1=S_1^*,\ldots,\H_n=S_n^*$.
-In particular, by minimizing the lower bound on S's objective function, the memoryless linear sender policies \eqref{eq:lin} yield the multi-stage Stackelberg equilibrium within the general class of policies.
+{\cb almost everywhere over $\mathbb{R}^p$}, result in $\H_1=S_1^*,\ldots,\H_n=S_n^*$.
+In particular, by minimizing the lower bound on S's objective function, the memoryless linear sender policies \eqref{eq:lin} yield the multistage Stackelberg equilibrium within the general class of {\cb measurable} policies.

 \begin{thm} Let $S_1^*,\ldots,S_n^*$ be a solution of the SDP problem \eqref{eq:upp} and $P_1,\ldots,P_n$ be the corresponding symmetric idempotent matrices in \eqref{eq:s2}.
 Let $P_k$, $k=1,\ldots,n$, have the eigen decompositions: $P_k = U_k \Lambda_k U_k'$.
 Then, for